IceburgLettuce17/Greenier-Farm-3-Decomp/CONTRIBUTING.md

 # Guidelines

-- All variables and methods, unless taken from official Gameloft code, as in code from other unobfuscated Gameloft games (e.g: Gameloft Classics), or leaked code (e.g: leaked GLLib docs/source), should follow the [Java naming conventions](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).
+- All variables and methods, unless taken from official Gameloft code, as in code from other unobfuscated Gameloft games (e.g: Gameloft Classics), or leaked code, should follow the [Java naming conventions](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).
+- Leaked code (e.g: leaked GLLib docs/source), will be fact-checked.
 - Names should be descriptive and not generic (existing decompiler-generated names are exempt from this).
 - Abbreviate only when a name becomes excessively long, and do so consistently.
 - Do not rename any methods or variables with names derived from official code.